Diamonds in the Ruff

 Attention - intensity of look, scrutinizing, staring, coaxing, holding eye contact, looming over, reaching for the dog.

-Touch - friendly petting, rough petting, tentative petting, patting, pulling, pushing, poking, pulling, reaching over, sneaking up behind, hugging.
+Touch - friendly petting, rough petting, tentative petting, patting, pulling, pushing, poking, reaching over, sneaking up behind, hugging.

 Traffic - cars, buses, vans, trucks, big delivery trucks, motorcycles, shopping carts, wheelchairs, motorized scooters, walkers, strollers, skate boards, bicycles, road construction vehicles, snow plows, snow blowers, leave blowers.